 I love Art Wolfe’s work.
 He has a long and very successful history of creating beautiful images.
 This book is a great way to learn from his experience.
 This is an updated version of a classic.
 I have both versions.
 Art Wolfe and Martha Hill give their views and opinions on some of Art’s photos, describing how they work and why.
 Art is the photographer, Martha is a photo editor.
 In this new edition Tim Grey adds sections on digital photography.
 See my review of The New Art of Photographing Nature by Art Wolfe.

-I just received this book and I’m eagerly looking forward to spending some time with it.
-It is a beautiful book full of Art Wolfe’s images, sorted chronologically.
+This is a beautiful book full of Art Wolfe’s images and their stories, organized chronologically.
 Rob Sheppard worked with Art to tell the story of each image.
 There are technical details, photo tips, and stories about the trip, the people, the animals, and the environment.
-I can’t wait to delve more deeply into this book.
+This is a great addition to the library of any fan of Art Wolfe.

 This is the book that helped me begin to understand exposure, and how to expose for any situation.
 Bryan Peterson is a great photographer and a great teacher.
 He’s able to convey the details of exposure in ways that make it much easier to absorb.
 I still have much to learn, and I hope to return to this book to refresh and learn more.